Tamara Gustavson: Personal life

 Gustavson married her husband Eric in 1993.
 They have two children and live in Lexington, Kentucky.
 She and her husband own Spendthrift Farm, a Thoroughbred race horse breeding farm in Kentucky that is home to ten Kentucky Derby winners and the Hall of Fame mare Beholder.

 In May 2022, Gustavson had put her Malibu property on sale for $127.5 million.
-In October 2022, African American businessman Byron Allen bought the property for $100 million.
+In October 2022, American businessman Byron Allen bought the property for $100 million.